AnyBody/anybody-tutorial/Parameter_studies_and_optimization/lesson3.rst

     pmet = objfun([0.66, -0.16])
     print(pmet)

-Now let us try running the file again:
+The last two lines are again for testing.
+We can now run the model until this point and investigate the results.

 .. code-block:: bat

      $ python optimize.py
      505.329399532772

+Now we get the time integral of the ``Pmet`` variable as as single value, and we are now ready to define the optimization process.

 Setting up the optimization study
 ---------------------------------

-Finally, we wrap things up by calling the ``scipy.optimize.minimize``....
+ We wrap things up by setting our constraint function and call the ``scipy.optimize.minimize`` module.

 .. code-block:: python